KDE/kate/README.md

 The **kwrite** directory contains the KWrite application sources.

+KWrite is using KUserFeedback for telemetry starting with release 22.08.

+For details of the opt-in send information, see https://community.kde.org/Telemetry_Use

 ## addons

 The **addons** directory contains in sub-directories the sources of all bundled plugins.